 How do microwave ovens work?

 Microwaves cook by causing the molecules in food to vibrate, which creates heat.
+The different parts of a microwave work together to cook food properly.
 There are 3 contributing factors to this process:

 - A main component called a magnetron generates electromagnetic waves inside the microwave.